otrv4/otrv4/otrv4.md

 4. profile_sig = sign( PK, version_info, profile_expiration )
 5. (optional) fingerprints
 6. (optional) fingerprint_sig = sign( otrv3_DSA_fingerprint ) (1 per fingerprint)
+(TODO: why have this both here and in the data type below?)

 Then this profile should be published in a public place, like an untrusted server.